StevenBlack/vocab/million-dollar-words.md

 ### stodge
 To eat greedily; to gorge or stuff.
-People on diets often sneak down to the kitchen in the middle of the night to stodge themselves with leftovers from the fridge.

 ### stolid
 Unemotional, or at least slow to express feelings.
-Certain men who were raised in the pre-conscious- ness-raising days are stolid.
-Old army officers who insist that their family members call them General, for instance, are also stolid.

 ### stroppy